APZelos/toastify/docs/README.md

 # Toastify
-A lightweight and easy to customize toast library.
+A lightweight and easy to customize notification library.